 The Rev. George F. Haskins, spokesman for Bishop John B. Fitzpatrick of Boston, accused the Children’s Mission of luring Catholic children onto the trains to turn them into Protestants:

 To aid in the work of perversion … societies were formed to receive Catholic children and provide for them till a number should be collected sufficient to fill a car, when they should be steamed swiftly off to some western state and there sold, body and soul, to farmers and squatters.
 Missionaries, both male and female, were hired to prowl about certain quarters of the city, to talk with children in the streets, like the Manicheans of old, and invite and urge them to leave their friends and homes, picturing to them vistas of abundant food, clothes and money.
 Sunday schools were opened, and teachers employed to waylay children on their path to their own schools and to bribe them into theirs.
 If pastors and teaches sought their missing lambs in these wolves' dens, they found unfriendly policemen at the doors to prevent them entering.

-He knew what he was talking about.
-He had been the Episcopalian pastor of the Grace Church in Boston before converting to Catholicism.
-He had lured Catholic boys into the church with candy and games in hopes of winning their souls.
+He knew of what he spoke.
+Before he converted to Catholicism, he had served as the Episcopalian pastor of the Grace Church in Boston.
+And he had lured Catholic boys into the church with candy and games in hopes of winning their souls.